thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 		"[1-4]"	"include/platform/intel/dmic-generic.conf"
 	}

-The regular expression "[1-4]" indicates that the dmic-generic.conf file should be included if the DMIC_COUNT argument value is between 1 and 4.
-Assuming the top-level file is called "sof-hda-generic.conf", two separate topology binaries can be built as follows:
+The regular expression ``[1-4]`` indicates that the dmic-generic.conf file should be included if the DMIC_COUNT argument value is between 1 and 4.
+Assuming the top-level file is called ``sof-hda-generic.conf``, you can build two separate topology binaries with the following commands:

+* For machines with no DMICs:

-**`alsatplg -p -c sof-hda-generic.conf -o sof-hda-generic.tplg`** for machines with no DMIC's
+  ``alsatplg -p -c sof-hda-generic.conf -o sof-hda-generic.tplg``

+* For machines with two DMICs:

-**`alsatplg -D DMIC_COUNT=2 -p -c sof-hda-generic.conf -o sof-hda-generic-2ch.tplg`** for machines with 2 DMIC's.
+  ``alsatplg -D DMIC_COUNT=2 -p -c sof-hda-generic.conf -o sof-hda-generic-2ch.tplg``

 Conditional includes are not limited to top-level configuration files.
-They can be added to any node in the configuration file to include the configuration at the specified node.
-For example, we conditionally include the right filter coefficients for the byte controls in a EQIIR widget as follows:
+You can add them to any node in the configuration file to include the configuration at the specified node.
+For example, we can conditionally include the right filter coefficients for the byte controls in the EQIIR widget.

-Define the argument for the coefficients in the top-level topology file as follows:
+Define the argument for the coefficients in the top-level topology file:

 .. code-block:: bash